UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Laurie_Keller.md

 Berkeley he was actually doing what was then a very new degree, the MBA.
-But there was a free course put on—meaning you didn’t have to pay a fee for it—by the engineering school, and he went for a refresher; it was in [FORTRAN](/FORTRAN "FORTRAN").
+But there was a free course put on—meaning you didn’t have to pay a fee for it—by the engineering school, and he went for a refresher; it was in FORTRAN(FORTRAN "FORTRAN").
 He’d mentioned that was going to go to this course in FORTRAN, and I said “What’s FORTRAN?”
 And he said, “Oh, it’s a programming language, for computers.”
 And because I was so focused on language, this really interested me: How could you possibly